 The whole world is interconnected.
 We all rely on each other for something.
 People rely on farmers for food.
 Others rely on family for love.
 In times of need, we turn to friends for support.
 And if you’ve lived long enough to experience self-doubt, you’ve already had moments where you’ve helped, supported, and loved other people.
 You may have even helped a friend deal with loneliness.
 You are good enough to love, help, and listen.
 Throughout your life, you’ll experience moments where people will need you more than ever.
 Be there in those moments.
 Sometimes, you’ll be asked for a supportive hand, in tough times, give it everything you’ve got.
 You’re a critical part of the world.
 If you weren’t around, billions of events would change as a result.
 That’s how many little moments you have an impact on.

-It’s time to permanently delete that toxic ‘why am I not good enough?’ thought from your head.
+It’s time to permanently delete that intrusive ‘why am I not good enough?’ thought from your head.
 It’s time to say ‘yes, I am good enough.’
 If you need to put some effort into getting better, great.
 Not being good enough is just a temporary state.
 You have full control over changing it.
 You want to get an A on that next test, you’re going to study harder and in new ways.
 You’re afraid of asking out your crush for fear of rejection, just remember that every rejection and failed relationship helps you better understand what makes an amazing relationship.
 Now, say this out loud, “I am good enough.”
 Yes, you are good enough.
-May you remember that for the rest of your life and start loving yourself.
+May you remember that for life and start loving yourself today.